 The Board of Education is committed to the prevention of alcohol and other substance use/abuse.
 The Board of Education has adopted policy #7320.
 This policy will be enforced at Southern Cayuga.
-Students may, as determined by school board ruling, be subject to immediate suspension for possession, use or being under the influence of illegal drugs and/or alcohol, the suspension from school may include a Superintendent's hearing for further review and possible additional suspension (up to one year) from school.
+Students may, as determined by school board ruling, be subject to immediate suspension for possession, use or being under the influence of illegal/legal and/or over the counter drugs and/or alcohol, the suspension from school may include a Superintendent's hearing for further review and possible additional suspension (up to one year) from school.
 A referral to the appropriate Student Assistance Program may also occur.

-SCCS supports the use of alcohol sensors and drugtesting when and if applicable.
+SCCS supports the use of alcohol sensors and drug testing when and if applicable.